tfulton/paypal-smartbuttons/README.md

 # Implementation
 * Put your REST App 'clientId' in the appropriate location of [template.html (line 88)](./template.html)
-* Download a copy or clone of this project to use as your base of work.
+* Download a copy or clone this project to use as your base of work.
 * Copy [template.html](./template.html) for each of your examples that you would like to preserve.

 # Test and Validation